Experiences

 West End

-Flinders Chase National Park is a must for any Kangaroo Island parks adventure.
-This vast area of wilderness features the iconic Remarkable Rocks, Admirals Arch and a long-nosed fur seal colony.
+Flinders Chase National Park is essential for any Kangaroo Island adventure.
+This expansive wilderness features iconic Remarkable Rocks, Admirals Arch and a long-nosed fur seal colony.

-Sitting high on ancient rocky platforms above the sea, Remarkable Rocks’ surreal shapes and golden orange colours provide extraordinary photo opportunities.
-Admirals Arch at Cape du Couedic is not only an impressive rock arch, weather worn over thousands of years, it’s also home to a colony of long-nosed fur seals.
+Perched on ancient rocky platforms above the sea, Remarkable Rocks’ surreal shapes and golden orange hues offer extraordinary photo opportunities.
+Admirals Arch at Cape du Couedic is not only an impressive rock arch, weathered over thousands of years, but also home to a colony of long-nosed fur seals.

 -